 Small businesses have a few big tasks to tackle so customers can find them online.
-One of their first action items is mastering Google My Business.
+One of their first action items is mastering their Google Business Profile.

 But before we get too far ahead of ourselves, let’s define some key terms every small business needs to know.
 Then, you can put in the back-end work so you can get better results on Google search.

 Google Business Profile.
 Formerly known as Google My Business, this is a free service offered by Google to consolidate business information into one tidy listing.
 The best Google Business Profile (GBP) listings will help consumers find a business on Google search, where 86.86% of worldwide online searches occur.

 The most complete — or “optimized” — GMB listings include a website link, business address (which populates directions, thanks to Google Maps), hours of operation, frequently asked questions, pricing, photos of the business, Google Posts, Google reviews and the business’s star rating.

 Google Places and Google+.
 Earlier versions of Google listings that eventually became Google My Business, which launched in 2014.
 It then rebranded as Google Business Profile in 2021.